TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 - Set up new user
 - Login

-OPTIONAL Setup External Library
+OPTIONAL<br/>
-Remeber, External Library is for viewing ONLY, you cannot delete files (even in the graphical userface) I like immich-cli command for importing better, this gives full control of the imported files.
+Setup External Library, External Library is for viewing ONLY, you cannot delete files (even in the graphical userface).
+I like immich-cli command for importing better, this gives full control of the imported files.
 - Click "Administration"
 - Click "External Library"
 - Click "Create Library"